Unveiling New Phases of the Standard Model Higgs Potential: Standard Model trajectory and transplanckian Higgs phases

 For illustrative purposes, we may assume that the Higgs field remains at $H=0$ along the unstable regime, so that the flows can be continued towards higher energies.
 This phase spans over 6 orders of magnitude until the quartic coupling returns to positive values at $k_{\rm SSB, 2}\approx 2\cdot 10^{32}$\,GeV developing a stable shape with a non-trivial minimum (potential (E)).
 This non-trivial potential gives rise to gauge boson and fermion masses in a controlled and well-defined manner and as will be discussed later on, could provide a cure for the Landau pole.

 It is important to stress that in \eqref{eq:ueff} we have considered a polynomial Higgs potential only containing renormalisable operators.
-However, a non-trivial shape of the potential at large field values could be resolved by including higher order operators such as $\bar\rho^3\,,\bar\rho^4\,,\ldots$ in the expansion~\cite{Fu:2019hdw,Pastor-Gutierrez:2022nki,Borchardt:2016xju,Gies:2018vwk,Gies:2016kkk}.
-This investigation goes beyond the scope of this Letter and will be addressed in an independent work.
-Nevertheless, it highlights that the decoupling (dashed) and the illustrative $H=0$ (plain) scenarios can be seen as two limiting cases with $v=(0|\infty)$ of a well-behaved and stable setup.
+We note that an unstable shape of the potential at large field values could be resolved by including higher order operators such as $\bar\rho^3\,,\bar\rho^4\,,\ldots$ in the expansion~\cite{Fu:2019hdw,Pastor-GutierrezSciPostPhys.15.3.105,Borchardt:2016xju,Gies:2018vwk,Gies:2016kkk}.
+In the absence of a UV completion, the respective couplings are free, leading to a highly complex analysis beyond the scope of this work and which will be addressed in an independent work.
+The addition of these is however not expected to change the behaviour of the well-converged small field curvature, given that this is dominantly determined by gauge and Yukawa effects, which is at the centre of our analysis.
+Beyond that, the potential relevance of higher terms highlights that the decoupling (dashed) and the illustrative $H=0$ (plain) scenarios can be seen as two limiting cases of a well-behaved and stabilised setup, with large and small background value, respectively.
+Crucially, the presence of a new UV phase due to the zero in the quadratic term is a robust and new prediction (independent of the presence of higher terms).
+As mentioned, further below we will show how the same physics, embedded in a slightly modified new physics scenario, leads to the emergence of the new stable phase below the Planck scale, without intermediate instabilities and thereby avoiding such subtleties at large field values.